Codimension two souls and cancellation phenomena: Factorization of self-equivalences of

-\begin{proof} $(i)$ The ring $H^*(S^k\times \cpq;\mathbb Z)$ is generated by the classes of dimensions $2$ and $k$, which also generate cohomology $2$nd and $k$th cohomology groups, so the induced cohomology automorphism $f^*$ of $H^*(S^k\times \cpq;\mathbb Z)$ is completely determined by its behavior on the generators in dimensions $2$ and $k$, and it must be multiplication by $\pm\,1$ in each case.
-If $\chi$ is the conjugation involution on $\cpq$, then ${\bf id}(S^k)\times\chi$ is multiplication by $+1$ on the $k$-dimensional generator and multiplication by $-1$ on the 2-dimensional generator, while if $\varphi$ is reflection about a standard $(k-1)$- sphere in $S^k$ then $\varphi\times {\bf id}(\cpq)$ is multiplication by $-1$ on the $k$-dimensional generator and multiplication by $+1$ on the 2-dimensional generator.
+\begin{proof} $(i)$ The ring $H^*(S^k\times \cpq;\mathbb Z)$ is generated by the classes of dimensions $2$ and $k$, which also generate cohomology $2$nd and $k^{\rm th}$ cohomology groups, so the induced cohomology automorphism $f^*$ of $H^*(S^k\times \cpq;\mathbb Z)$ is completely determined by its behavior on the generators in dimensions $2$ and $k$, and it must be multiplication by $\pm\,1$ in each case.
+If $\chi$ is the conjugation involution on $\cpq$, then ${\bf id}(S^k)\times\chi$ is multiplication by $+1$ on the $k$-dimensional generator and multiplication by $-1$ on the 2-dimensional generator, while if $\varphi$ is reflection about a standard $(k-1)$-sphere in $S^k$ then $\varphi\times {\bf id}(\cpq)$ is multiplication by $-1$ on the $k$-dimensional generator and multiplication by $+1$ on the 2-dimensional generator.
 Finally, the composition of these maps is multiplication by $-1$ on both generators.
 Thus every automorphism of $H^*(S^k\times \cpq;\mathbb Z)$ is in fact induced by a diffeomorphism.

-$(ii)$ The composite self-map of $S^k$ induces the identity in cohomology and hence is homotopic to the identity; similarly, the composite self-map of $\cpq$ also induces the identity in cohomology, and a simple obstruction-theoretic argument shows that this composite must also be homotopic to the identity: indeed, the restrictions to $\cpone$ are homotopic by degree reasons, and the obstructions to extending this to a homotopy of the original maps lie in the groups $H^{2i}\left(\cpq,\cpone;\pi_{2i}(\cpq)\,\right)$, which are all trivial. \end{proof}
+{\it Proof of $(ii)$. } The composite self-map of $S^k$ induces the identity in cohomology and hence is homotopic to the identity; similarly, the composite self-map of $\cpq$ also induces the identity in cohomology, and a simple obstruction-theoretic argument shows that this composite must also be homotopic to the identity: indeed, the restrictions to $\cpone$ are homotopic for degree reasons, and the obstructions to extending this to a homotopy of the original maps lie in the groups $H^{2j}\left(\cpq,\cpone;\pi_{2j}(\cpq)\,\right)$, which are all trivial.

-The next step in analyzing the homotopy self-equivalences of $S^7\times\cpq$ can be done in a fairly general context.
-For the rest of this section $X$ and $Y$ denote path-connected finite cell complexes with base points $x_0$ and $y_0$ respectively. which define slice inclusions $i(X),i(Y):X,Y\to X\times Y$; projections onto the factors are denoted $p(X)$, $p(Y)$.